TheStarterPack/Cognitive-Computing-Project/README.md

 ## Evaluation

 ### Clustering
 For better visualization we used PCA to reduce the embedding dimensionality to 3 and then clustered the embedding space of all dictionary entries with Kmeans into clusters and then analyzed which tokens are assigned to which cluster: Because each unique action contains an action verb and an action object we caluclated the 10 most frequent action verb and action objects in each cluster.
-Our results show no obvious structur and meaningful clustering.
+Our results show no obvious structure and meaningful clustering.
 We suspect that a problem is that the Kmeans method used so far uses eculidean distance for clustering wourso our following work shows that evaluations based on the euclidean distance dont seem to work.
 Further work can be done by chossing a clustering method which supports cosine similarity.

 **Action verb for 3 Clusters:**
 0 PutIn, PointAt, PutObjBack, LookAt, TurnTo, Pour, Walk, Grab, Find, PutBack